Rifat-Shuvo/DonationCampaining/README.md

+#Some of the Important features of this projects

+*** The sites have easy to use and every card will be the clickaable

+*** The  UI of this site is impressive and no complexity is shown. thats why the user experience should be better.

+*** This site is fully interactive, And there have no complexity, That's why the site loaded super fast.

+*** This site is fully responsive.
+That's why in any device, this UI performs properly.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.